KnapsackPro/knapsack_pro-ruby/README.md

 ## Setup your CI server

-Set environment variables on your CI:

-`KNAPSACK_PRO_ENDPOINT=http://api.knapsackpro.com` - this is endpoint to [Knapsack Pro API](http://docs.knapsackpro.com).

 Set one or a few tokens depend on how many test suites you run on CI server.

 `KNAPSACK_PRO_TEST_SUITE_TOKEN_RSPEC` - as value set token for rspec test suite.
 Token can be generated when you sign in to [knapsackpro.com](http://www.knapsackpro.com).